-Finnish writer, composer, and podcaster (What Now with Simo, with an associated book series).
-Currently working under Agustín Cordes on additional writing and revisions for Senscape's horror adventure game Asylum and finishing the sheet music for An Iceland Symphony.
+Finnish writer (Art & Love, Vol. 1, games such as Serena), composer (An Iceland Symphony), and podcaster (What Now with Simo, with an associated book series).
+Also working on writing and revision tasks for Senscape's horror adventure game Asylum with Agustín Cordes.

 Even happier with the paperback than I expected to be.
 I decided to make a sunny summer outing of picking these up from 6 km away.
 I scooted most of the way, wind in my hair — it was actually super enjoyable.
 The perfect way to get sun and fresh air yet also remain cool.

 I just uploaded podcast episode NX1.1: “Pilot”, which is wholly made up of excerpts from Chapter 1 of this 6-volume book series.

 These excerpts are just a small selection from the more than 20,000 words for this chapter.
 These excerpts may give some sense of the scope and my approach.
 The episode is up in the places listed below.

 I also updated my site a bit to give a better impression of my current activities.

 In this 10-minute episode, 2.6: “A Way to Learn, Screenwriting Gym, and Dashing Through”, I talk for the first time almost only about writing and a couple of things I’ve personally found helpful to grow as a writer and produce good work.

 I’ve been recording and writing material for the first chapter of the Northern Exposure book series and its associated podcast all this week, an average of something like 5,000 words a day.

 This and some planning and preparatory work mean that I should post the first regular podcast episode only next week, after completing work on that first episode of the TV series.